 - Fundamentals of Business Finance (3 semester hours)

 - Principles of Marketing (3 semester hours)

-Special articulation agreements have been made with community colleges for the transfer of associate of applied science degrees.
+Special articulation agreements are available with community colleges for the transfer of associate of applied science degrees.
 Further information may be requested from the Office of Admissions.